 The Museum of Baseballs own Hall of Misfits: misprints, prototypes, experimental balls and a few officially stamped baseballs that simply didn't fit anywhere else in the Museum.
 All related to MLB.

 Official Game Balls of Minor League Baseball.
-MLB/MiLB affiliated leagues balls, commemoratives from All-Star Games, World Series and Special Events.
+MLB/MiLB affiliated leagues' baseballs, including commemoratives from All-Star Games, World Series and Special Events.
 Includes defunct leagues and seasonal leagues.

-Baseball leagues of the National Collegiate Athletic Association (NCAA) Division 1, 2, 3; National Association of Intercollegiate Athletics (NAIA); including College World Series, USA Baseball and all NCBA related baseballs.
+Baseballs of the National Collegiate Athletic Association (NCAA) Divisions 1, 2 and 3; National Association of Intercollegiate Athletics (NAIA); Junior (NJCAA); Summer and seasonal independent college leagues including CCBL.
+Featuring College World Series, USA Baseball and all NCBA related official league baseballs.

 Official Baseballs from pro leagues around the world.
-Nippon Professional Baseball, Korea Baseball Organization, Dominican, Mexican, Puerto Rican, Venezuelan Professional Baseball Leagues, Australian League, etc.
+Featuring Nippon Professional Baseball (NPB), Chinese Pro Baseball League (CPBL), Korea Baseball Organization (KBO), Dominican, Mexican, Puerto Rican, Venezuelan, Australian Baseball League and more.

 Currently under construction, the gallery will include the Mens' Senior Baseball League / Men's Adult Baseball League, American Legion Leagues and all leagues that have no direct affiliation to MLB, MiLB, NCBA/NCAA/NCIA or foreign pro leagues.